This website is best viewed in a browser that supports web standards.

 Wellness Services provides personal development and counseling to Northwest students, which is a vital resource to help students reach their full potential.
 Students use these services because they want to improve the way they live, learn and grow.
 College is a perfect time to make changes in your life - to consider who you are, who you want to be, and a time to build on your strengths, so you can reach out full potential and achieve your personal goals.
 Wellness Services is staffed by Licensed Mental Health Professionals who will help you get the most out of your college experience.
 Personal development and counseling services are provided to students at no additional charge, and include:

-Currently enrolled students may receive up to six counseling sessions each trimester at no additional charge.
-Wellness Services also provides Hatha Yoga and Mindfulness Meditation classes to students at no additional charge.
+Wellness Services provides personal development and counseling for free to currently enrolled Northwest students.
+Wellness Services also provides Mindfulness and Meditation classes to students at no additional charge.
 Students who utilize our personal development and counseling services consistently report high satisfaction with the caring staff and the help they receive.
 100% reported they would strongly recommend on campus counseling to other students, and 97% of students surveyed report their counseling experience helped them stay in college.

 Wellness Services' PDC team is dedicated to creating a positive, healthy campus environment and to helping students learn to incorporate principles of wellness into their lives.
 We strive to develop and offer services designed to assist students to acquire those skills, attitudes, and resources necessary to both succeed in the college environment and pursue productive and enriching lives.
 We work hand-in-hand with students to provide an atmosphere which promotes their academic, personal, and social development.
 Our commitment is to help each student have a rewarding and successful experience at Northwest Missouri State University.
 We also actively contribute to the campus' broader academic mission by training and developing students and professionals, helping build a intercultural learning community and by developing collaborative campus and community partnerships.